On Non-Existence of Stabilizer Absolutely Maximally Entangled States in Even Local Dimensions: Main Result

-With that, we can proceed to the main result of this work, which we formulate as the following theorem. \begin{theorem} There are no AME $N$ partite graph states of local dimension $d$ for $N=4 k $ for $k\in \mathbb{N}_{+}$ and even $d$. \end{theorem} \begin{proof} To prove this theorem, we will show that for each graph $G$, number of particles $N$ divisible by $4$, and even local dimension $d$, there exists a stabilizing operator of a graph state $\ket{G}$ that contains $N/2$ identity operators, implying that $\ket{G}$ is not AME as per Lemma \ref{lem: AME}.
+With that, we can proceed to the main result of this work. \begin{theorem} There are no AME $N$-partite graph states of local dimension $d$ for $N=4 n$ for $n\in \mathbb{N}_{+}$ and even $d$. \end{theorem} \begin{proof} We will show that for each graph $G$, the number of particles $N$ divisible by $4$, and even local dimension $d$, there exists a stabilizer operator of a graph state $\ket{G}$ that contains $N/2$ identity operators, implying that $\ket{G}$ is not AME state due to Lemma \ref{lem: AME}.